HTTP-RPC/Kilo/README.md

 vehicleAdapter.get("manufacturer"); // throws
 ```

-Note that, unlike [list parameters](#required-parameters), list properties must be explicitly annotated when required.

 ### Custom Property Names
 The `Name` annotation introduced [previously](#custom-parameter-names) can also be used to associate a custom name with a bean property or record component.
 For example: